tudord14/PhysicsEngine/README.md

 2) Gravity Source + Particle (basic particle revolving around a gravity source)
 3) Simple Pendulum

-I am looking forward to improving the code and, eventually post a "better" version of what I've done already, consisting of more types of simulations and maybe a starting screen.
+I am looking forward to improving the code and, eventually posting a "better" version of what I've done already, consisting of more types of simulations and maybe a starting screen.
 (to be easier to interact with).